jia-xinyu/Caracal_Teensy/README.md

 * Intergrating other sensors - IMU, force sensor

-* Remove or uncomment all `Serial.print` or `Serial.println` funtions since they affect threads running
+* Remove or uncomment all `Serial.print` or `Serial.println` functions since they affect threads running

 * Debug MATLAB and Python version of high-level examples